Coastguard Cottages – Prawle Point, East Prawle, Devon.

 Originally built by Lloyds of London as a signal station in the early 1900’s there are also nine small brick built cottages along with the Station Master’s house.
 Later the station and cottages were taken over by the Admiralty to accommodate the coastguard service and their families.
 Although the signal station was vacated in the 1970’s by the coastguard service, today it is manned and maintained 365 days a year by the National Coastwatch Institution (N.C.I.) comprising of a team of 60 fully trained volunteers.
 In 1994 the Admiralty sold the cottages and they are now either privately owned or used as holiday lets.

 Our client had about a thousand reclaimed bricks stacked up in the their garden and wanted us to build a wall between their property and next door to give them some privacy to their patio area.
-The bricks had came from a demolished barn in Sussex.
+The bricks had originally came from a demolished barn in Sussex.
 The first job was to take up some of the stone slabs on the patio where the new boundary wall was going to be built and then set out the base of the new wall.

 It wasn’t long before the wall was underway.